bahrus/be-linked/README.md

 <host-element>
     #shadow
     <input be-linked='
-        Link read only property of host to local dataset:isEditable property.
+        Link read only property of host to dataset:isEditable property of adorned element.
         Negate the value.
     '>
 </host-element>